Skip to main content

 pnpm run lingui:extract

-Translation files are located in the locales/ directory in .po format.
+Translation files are located in apps/web/locales in .po format.

 Code Quality